Best Mobile Card Readers for UK Businesses

 All transactions are monitored in real-time for your peace of mind too, with the platform also boasting PCI compliance and holding an ISO 27001 certificate, showing Square’s commitment to data protection.

-While Square has the cheapest hardware around, you’ll be paying back to the merchant account provider in the form of some fairly average transaction fee rates between 1.75% (in-person) and 2.5% (online).
+And, while the Square Reader is the cheapest card reader around, you’ll be paying back to the merchant account provider in the form of some fairly average transaction fee rates of 1.75% for in-person payments.
 They aren’t bad rates by any means, or we wouldn’t recommend Square at all, but Barclaycard, SumUp and Tide all have lower potential transaction fees.

 If you require a mobile data connection for your hardware, however, Square is lacking on that front.
 And if you already have a POS software system and you don’t want to change, we’d also recommend looking towards the more integrable Zettle.